distribution/distribution/docs/deploying.md

 challenge, providing guidance on how to authenticate, such as with basic auth or a token service.
 If the load balancer has health checks, it is recommended to configure it to consider a 401 response as healthy and any other as down.
-This will secure your registry by ensuring that configuration problems with authentication don't accidentally expose an unprotected registry.
-If you're using a less sophisticated load balancer, such as Amazon's Elastic Load Balancer, that doesn't allow one to change the healthy response code, health checks can be directed at "/", which will always return a `200 OK` response.
+This secures your registry by ensuring that configuration problems with authentication don't accidentally expose an unprotected registry.
+If you're using a less sophisticated load balancer, such as Amazon's Elastic Load Balancer, that doesn't allow one to change the healthy response code, health checks can be directed at "/", which always returns a `200 OK` response.

 ## Restricting access